 SECOND: Understand The Process.

-That barrier will need to be applied on a clean shoe, first and foremost.
+What you’re going to be doing is applying a barrier against water, ice, snow, and mud.
+That barrier will need to be applied to a clean shoe, first and foremost.
 So grab a clean cotton rag or shoe brush, and get to work.

 THIRD: Shampoo First, Then Condition.